sysdiglabs/kubectl-capture/README.md

 ## Installing

-In order to use this plugin, just copy the `kubectl-sysdig_capture` to your PATH, and ensure it has execution permissions.
+In order to use this plugin, just copy the `kubectl-capture` to your PATH, and ensure it has execution permissions.

 You can verify its installation using `kubectl`: